alvarotrigo/fullPage.js/README.md

 Extensions requires you to use the minified file [`jquery.fullpage.extensions.min.js`](https://github.com/alvarotrigo/fullPage.js/blob/master/dist/jquery.fullpage.extensions.min.js) that is inside the [`dist` folder](https://github.com/alvarotrigo/fullPage.js/tree/master/dist) instead of the usual fullPage.js file (`jquery.fullpage.js` or `jquery.fullpage.min.js`).

 Once you adquire the extension file, you will need to add it before fullPage.
-For example, if I want to use the Continuos Horizontal extension, I would have include the extension file and then the extensions version of the fullPage file.
+For example, if I want to use the Continuous Horizontal extension, I would have include the extension file and then the extensions version of the fullPage file.

 ```html
 <script type="text/javascript" src="fullpage.continuousHorizontal.min.js"></script>